hluis86/Cloud_Cyber/README.md

 - What does Filebeat watch for?
   - Filebeat monitors the log files or specific locations that you can select, collects log events and forwards to the Logstash or Elasticsearch for indexing.

-- TODO: What does Metricbeat record?
+- What does Metricbeat record?
-  -Meatricbeat collects metrics from the operating system and from the services running on the server and sends it to the Elastichsearch or Logstash.
+  - Meatricbeat collects metrics from the operating system and from the services running on the server and sends it to the Elastichsearch or Logstash.

 The configuration details of each machine may be found below.